WHAT DOES THE PROJECT DO?

-Whilst on your placement, you will contribute to a number of on-going projects aimed at improving the local educational infrastructure.
-Such projects may include the painting of walls or murals, improving classrooms and playground facilities or sanitation and waste management facilities.
+Whilst on your placement, you will contribute to a number of on going projects aimed at improving the local educational infrastructure.
+Such projects may include painting walls or murals or improving classrooms and playground facilities or sanitation and waste management facilities.

 The people you are helping will be hard working and appreciative of your contribution to their community, and will be incredibly responsive to your presence on the project.
 Although the work may occasionally be arduous, it will be rewarding and fulfilling, giving you an unforgettable experience and the opportunity to make a real difference!

 Whatever you decide, you are sure to gain huge satisfaction from inspiring these communities, whilst significantly enhancing your own skills and experience.

 Volunteer Itinerary* – Madagascar Community Projects

 Frontier Madagascar currently delivers a range of different projects working with local partners around the island of Nosy Be.
 All of our projects are based in the town of Hellville and the villages that surround our field research camp in Ambalahonko.
 If you’re on a community project you’ll be based at our volunteer house in Hellville during the week but you’ll transfer to the camp on Friday to enjoy some free time with the rest of the Frontier team and explore the area where our research projects operate.
 We come back on Saturday morning and then have Sunday as our day off, when we can go and relax on the beach, have a dunk at the waterfalls or enjoy any number of other beautiful spots around the island.